pingcap/tidb/cmd/importer/README.md

 10 rows in set (0.00 sec)
 ```

-Support Type [can only be used in unique index]:
+Support Type [can only be used in unique index, or with incremental rule]:

 tinyint | smallint | int | bigint | float | double | decimal | date | time | datetime | timestamp.